webplatform/docs-wpd/Implementation_Patterns/index.md

 Again, in general the way that forms are tied to a specific page is because that page belongs to a category, which itself specifies which form to use.

-Forms, surprisingly enough, live in the Form namespace: http://webplatform.org/docs/Form:CSS_Property .
+Forms, surprisingly enough, live in the Form namespace: [[Form:CSS_Property]] .
 Like templates, they often keep much of their implementation hidden in <nowiki><includeonly></nowiki> blocks, so you'll have to hit ''Edit'' to see how they work.

 Basically forms are just special templates that define how to build a page for editing.
 Forms generally have a one-to-one correspondence with templates.